indmdev/Free-Telegram-Store-Bot/README.md

 # Guide
 1. Install Python 3.10.x
- 2. Run install required Python modules
+2. Run this command in your terminal: "pip install -r requirements.txt"
- 3. Open the terminal
+3. Open another terminal and Run Ngrok
- 4. Run Ngrok
- 5. Setup your new Bot at https://t.me/Botfather
+4. Setup your new Bot at https://t.me/Botfather
- 4. Open the config.env file
+5. Open the config.env file
- 5. Add your Bot Token (Provided to you by @BotFather)
+6. Add your Bot Token (Provided to you by @BotFather)
- 6. Add your Ngrok URL
+7. Add your Ngrok URL
- 7. Add your Store Currency
+8. Add your Store Currency
- 8. Save and close the file.
+9. Save and close the file.
- 9. Open another terminal CD to this source code folder
+10. Open another terminal CD to this source code folder
- 10. Run "python store_main.py"
+11. Run "python store_main.py"
- 11. Completed
+12. Completed

 # Note: Use this program only for legal purposes (s), InDMDev is not and will not be responsible for any illegal activity you use this program for.